wcysai/starter-hugo-academic/content/publication/derandomise/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Weiming Feng
+  - WeimingFeng
-  - Heng Guo
+  - HengGuo
   - admin
-  - Jiaheng Wang
+  - JiahengWang
   - YitongYin

 # Author notes (optional)